 A recent study by Harvard Business Review revealed that 58 per cent of people say that they trust strangers more than their boss.
 Now that is a large chunk of the population.
 What we can learn from this statistic is that there are fundamental flaws in the way that leadership and managerial skills have been instilled into our working executives.
 And they need a revisit so that our working environment and efficiency at work can change.

-A common step taken by most organisations in this direction is to train its managers together and recruits to become leaders and bring them together as one in a successful leadership circle.
+A common step taken by most organisations in this direction is to train their managers together and recruits to become leaders and bring them together as one in a successful leadership circle.
 Various leadership training programs have started to do the job.
 But there are even figures which raise questions on these pieces of training.
 A study has shown that nearly 60 per cent of managers have said that they haven’t received any formal training.

 This brings our attention to the question; do we really need a separate training program?
 Is the extra expense worth it?
 Is the program effective?
 The answer is, No. These programs are an additional burden of expenditure on the company.
 These are mostly ineffective beyond the introduction period after which the employees go back to their ways.
-To cultivate high performance teams from your leaders, the most cost-effective and fruit baring method to ensure employee training and leadership development is a combination of on the job training and assessment.
+To cultivate high-performance teams from your leaders, the most cost-effective and fruit baring method to ensure employee training and leadership development is a combination of on the job training and assessment.

 The reasons to support on the job training are as follows: